 LastPass uses 256-bit AES encryption with PBKDF2 SHA-256 hashing.
 This means that your master password is encrypted and salted so that it wouldn't be possible to reverse-engineer its values.
 This also helps to deter potential brute-force attacks, as guessing all potential variables for the encryption key would take too long.
 The vault will likely secure your credentials much better than some services protect their databases.

 NordPass takes a bit different route, but it's just as secure.
 Instead of a more popular 256-bit AES encryption, it uses the ChaCha20 encryption algorithm.
 The specific variant is XChaCha, which is just as secure as AES, and a bit better.
-It's said to be three times faster, making their encryption more efficient and less demanding on your device resources.
+It's said to be three times faster, making their encryption more efficient and less demanding on your device resources – that is, on devices that don't have AES hardware acceleration.

 The credentials that you save in NordPass will be encrypted locally, salted, and only then will be uploaded to their servers so that you can access them.
 This part of the operation is a mirror image of what LastPass offers, with an upside that NordPass uses more modern encryption.